persteenolsen/umbraco-13-starter-one/README.md

 # Settings for Production

+Login to your Umbraco and perform a Health Check under Settings

+Take a look in file Program.cs and the code about security by the HTTP Headers:

+- Click-Jacking Protection

+- Content / MIME Sniffing Protection

+- Cookie hijacking and protocol downgrade attacks Protection

-Go to appsettings.json and make sure that your Umbraco Site have at least the settings:
+Go to appsettings.json and make sure that your Umbraco Site have the settings:

 - Hosting:Debug:false